simshadows/monster-hunter-rise-builder/README.md

 Unfortunately, I might just have to leave special accessibility and localization features for last.
 Also, I'll probably need to port my codebase to a build system before then.

+## Error Handling

+Good error handling is currently severely lacking.
+Only render errors are caught, and that wipes the screen to display an error.

+Errors in event handlers will silently fail.
+This is especially bad.

+Errors in script imports will also silently fail, and the only way a user will know is if they're stuck on the loading screen for too long, or if they look at the browser developer tools.

 ## License

 All original source code is licensed under the [*GNU Affero General Public License v3.0 (AGPLv3)*](https://www.gnu.org/licenses/agpl-3.0.en.html).